Student Health Advisory Committee

 - Facilitate student feedback and serve as liaisons to the student body regarding information related to health information and budgetary decisions;

-- Assess the allocation of health/mental health resources – make recommendations based upon best practices and contribute to the budget planning and decision-making process of the Student Health Fee
+- Assess the allocation of health/mental health resources – make recommendations based upon best practices and contribute to the budget planning and decision-making process of the Health & Counseling Fee

 SHAC schedules monthly meetings when classes are in-session.
 Meetings during the fall semester will typically focus on nominations, election of SHAC Officers, setting goals and the assessment of general health care and outreach services.
 Committee members will also begin to discuss and plan annual sponsored events, such as Health Awareness Week.

-Early in the Spring semester information will be distributed regarding proposed changes to the Student Health fee.
+Early in the Spring semester information will be distributed regarding proposed changes to the Health & Counseling Fee.
 SHAC membership will review fee proposal during February meeting.
 SHAC will consider proposal and make recommendations to the Director of Student Health accordingly.
 The Director of Student Health will submit SHAC fee recommendations to VP of Student Affairs.
 The VP of Student Affairs will submit fee recommendations to the Office of the President.

 2007-2008: $115.50 semester